 Exemptions and Payment Plan

-Information on setting up a payment plan; applying for a hardship exemption or armed forces exemption.
+Information about setting up a payment plan and applying for a hardship exemption or armed forces exemption.

 If you are experiencing financial challenges, take advantage of our payment plan option available to all active, inactive and emeritus members.
 This option allows you to spread your license fee payments over three months using your credit card as indicated below.